nathangrr/DietDash/README.md

 NOTE: Version 1.2 on the App Store will greatly expand the usability of the app and add Future Features 5 and 6

+NOTE: An ambiguous version (such as 1.1.1, 1.2.1, etc) will add compatibility with iPhone.
+This is a more minor effort at the moment, as I would like to make the app more feauture complete before expanding to other devices.

 Please provide feedback to nathanranthony@gmail.com about other bug fixes and recommendations.
 Thanks!